nsrr/luna-grins-documentation/pages/README.md

 Users must include the following text in any Acknowledgements:

-> Data collection was supported by a grant (RO1 HS12032) from the Agency for Healthcare Research and Quality (AHRQ) and a grant (RO1 OH07567) from the National Institute for Occupational Safety and Health.
-The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).
+> The National Sleep Research Resource was supported by the U.S. National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, 75N92019R002).

 ## Changelog